 If you’re getting dizzy from Imperial-this, Habsburg-that, take a short trip out to the Hundertwasserhaus for some colourful recalibration.

-- Fascinating apartment house in classic Hundertwasser style
+- Apartment house in colourful Hundertwasser style

 - You can’t explore inside